MichaIng/DietPi/README.md

 ## Introduction

 DietPi is an extremely lightweight Debian OS.
-With images starting at 400MB, thats 3x lighter than 'Raspbian Lite'.
+With images starting at 400MB, that's 3x lighter than 'Raspbian Lite'.
-It is highly optimized for minimal CPU and RAM resource usage, ensuring your SBC always runs at its maximum potential.
+It is highly optimised for minimal CPU and RAM resource usage, ensuring your SBC always runs at its maximum potential.
-The programs use lightweight Whiptail menu's.
+The programs use lightweight Whiptail menus.
 You'll spend less time staring at the command line, and more time enjoying DietPi.

-Use `dietpi-software` to quickly and easily install popular software thats "Ready to run" and optimized for your system.
+Use `dietpi-software` to quickly and easily install popular software that's "Ready to run" and optimised for your system.
 Only the software you need is installed.
 Use `dietpi-process` to control which installed software has higher or lower priority levels (nice, affinity, policy scheduler).

 `dietpi-update` automatically checks for updates and informs you when they are available.
 Update instantly, without having to write a new image.